cvlab-epfl/MARMOT/doc/!-setup.md

 ### Running the Docker Container

-To run the Docker container, use the following command:
+To run the Docker container, use the following command from the root directory:

-`docker run --gpus all -v $/data$:/root -p 8080:8080 -p 5000:5000 -it container /bin/bash`
+`docker run --gpus all -v .:/root -p 8080:8080 -p 5000:5000 -it container /bin/bash`

 Once the container is running, you can interact with it using a Bash shell.
 Any changes you make to the container's file system will be lost when the container is stopped.